On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-As explained in some detail in our plaquette-plaquette correlation analysis, with external points $x$ and $y$, in the case of the abelian gauge group ${\mathrm U}(1)$, for the approximate model, we have a factorization of single plaquette partition functions in the numerator and denominator of the plaquette-plaquette normalized correlations.
-Also a partial cancellation of these contributions occur between numerator and the normalization of the correlation, which allows us to take the infinite volume limit.
-Using the left-right invariance of the Haar measure, the integrals are again over a single bond Haar measure.
-By gauge integration properties, the only nonzero contributions are those with coincident points $x=y$.
-The usual truncated \cite{GJ} plaquette-plaquette correlation is then equal to the non-truncated one.
-The integrands are class functions, and we apply the Weyl integration formula [see Refs. \cite{Weyl,Bump,Simon2}] to pass from integrals over $N^2$, $N\times N$ matrix elements, to integrals over $N$ angular eigenvalues.
-With all this, the coincident point plaquette-plaquette correlation becomes [check Eq. (\ref{rho})]
+As explained in the previous subsection, when analyzing the plaquette-plaquette correlation in the $\mathcal G\,=\,{\mathrm U}(1)$, with external points $x$ and $y$, for the approximate model,whenever the external points $x$ and $y$ are not endpoints of the bonds, we have a factorization and cancellation of the single plaquette, single bond partition functions in the numerator and denominator of the scaled plaquette-plaquette correlations.
+By the left-right invariance of the Haar measure, the integrals associated with these factors are again over a single bond Haar measure and, by gauge integration properties, the only nonzero contributions are those with coincident points $x=y$.
+This property allows us to take the infinite volume limit $\Lambda\nearrow a \mathbb Z^d$.

+With this argument, we have that the usual truncated \cite{GJ} plaquette-plaquette correlation is then equal to the non-truncated one.
+The integrands are class functions, and we can apply the Weyl integration formula (see Refs. \cite{Weyl,Bump,Simon2,Far}) to pass from integrals over $N^2$, $N\times N$ matrix elements, to integrals over $N$ angular eigenvalues.
+Doing this [compare with Eq. (\ref{coinMsquare})], the coincident point scaled plaquette-plaquette correlation becomes, with $U$ being the single plaquette gauge variable,

 Note that the single plaquette correlation is obtained by replacing the squared bracket factor by the single bracket (power one!) in the above integrand.
-By the transformation of variables $\lambda_j \rightarrow (-\lambda_j)$, the single plaquette correlation $\langle \tr M_{\mu\nu}\rangle\,=\,0$, as asserted above.
+By the transformation of variables $\lambda_j \rightarrow (-\lambda_j)$, the single plaquette correlation $\langle \tr {\cal F}^u_{\mu\nu}\rangle\,=\,0$, as asserted above.